keystroke3/FileSurf/README.md

 but it will be very slow and inefficient.
 Also, if you for some reason don't want to or can't mount the directory in question, then this might not work for you.

 This is where the filesurf `--daemon` and `--host` come in.
-When the `--host` parameter is used with `--daemon` flag, a new TCP listener will be started and listen at the specified host and port.
-You can provide a full host like `127.0.0.1:8080` or just specify the port `:8080`.
-This will be assumed to listen on localhost.
+When the `--host` parameter is used with the `--daemon` flag, a new TCP listener will be started and listen at the specified host and port.
+You can provide a full host like `127.0.0.1:8080` or just specify the port `:8080` and it will be assumed to be listening on localhost.
 If the port is being used, then the connection will fail and the daemon will not be started.

 Once the daemon is running, you can make requests to it using `--host` parameter.
 Everything runs just as on local machine, but all the flags and parameters are sent out to the